3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/unit_01/javaScript/data-modeling/hw.md

     data?
 Please pick at least two, with at least two properties apiece.

   > Answer here
+  playerOne would need to be X's, playerTwo would need to be O's.
+There would need to be some way to track wins over time.
+And something to track how many marks in a row equals a win.

 b.
 How might those entities be represented in JavaScript code?

   > Answer here

+  var player {
+    playerMark: 'X',
+    playerOne: true,
+    playerName: 'Jonathan',
+    playerWins: 10
+  }

 c.
 Justify your choices in a) and b).
 Why these entities?
 Why these
     representations?

   > Answer here

+Tic Tac Toe relies on one player moving first.
+It is alternating game play.
+Therefore, the first player inherently has the advantage.
+If this is a true two-player game (not person against computer), the individuals would want to see how they fare against each other over time.
+Finally, I'm sure the player name would need to be displayed on the screen somewhere to know when it was your turn.